UPenn-CIT599/final-project-team-59/README.md

 <br />****EquityPnLService**: assess the trade risks using Profit and Loss Explained statement, output PnL<Equity>.
 Options: if Book does not exist in pnlMap, generate new PnL<Equity> and add to pnlMap, else update PnL<Equity> through updating variable pnl.

 •	Unit test cases
-<br />****Test cases 1-6**: test class name: EquityAlgoExecutionServiceTest.
+<br />****Test cases 1-6**: test class name: **EquityAlgoExecutionServiceTest**.
 Class being tested: EquityAlgoExecutionService.
 Testing goals: if equal and non-equal prices and quantities of bid and offer orders can be properly processed
-<br />****Test cases 7-8**: test class name: EquityHistoricalDataConnectorTest.
+<br />****Test cases 7-8**: test class name: **EquityHistoricalDataConnectorTest**.
 Class being tested: EquityHistoricalDataConnector.
 Testing goals: if a new csv output file can be successfully generated; if data can be added to existing csv file. **please NOTE: afer running this unit test, please delete generated output.csv file, otherwise, the output of running whole program will be updated to this csv file**
-<br />****Test cases 9-10**: test class name: EquityPnLServiceTest.
+<br />****Test cases 9-10**: test class name: **EquityPnLServiceTest**.
 Class being tested: EquityPnLService.
 Testing goals: if pnlMap can be properly updated when Book exists or does not exist in pnlMap.
-<br />****Test cases 11-16**: test class name: TestTradingSystem.
+<br />****Test cases 11-16**: test class name: **TestTradingSystem**.
 Classes being tested: MarketDataConnector, MarketDataService, AlgoExecutionService, tradeBookingService, PositionService, PnLService and corresponding ServiceListners.
 Testing goals: test for system linkage, data processing and transmission across these classes.
 Items checked: i.e.,EquityPositionServiceListerner element, Book1 Position equals to 200, input OrderBook size equals to 3, Execution Order with ticker “APPL” price and quantity equal to 281.32 and 200 respectively, ticker of Trade<Equity> in Book1 equals to “APPL”, pnl value of PnL<Equity> in Book1 equals to 56264.

 •	Connector classes: